andrewtdiz/ts-markdown-docs/content/quick-start.md

 Welcome to your first TS Markdown document.
 ```

 That's it!
 You've created your first dynamic markdown document using TS Markdown.
-No special compilers or build steps are needed.